odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 their own ecosystem (a.k.a. vendor lock-in).

-On the other hand, Slim (and Laminas) provides full support for most standard [PSR interfaces](https://www.php-fig.org/psr/) to ensure very good interoperability between other components.
+On the other hand, Slim (and Laminas) provides full support for most standard [PSR interfaces](https://www.php-fig.org/psr/) to ensure very good interoperability between other packages.
-This ensures that you are able to replace the HTTP message or container component "relatively" easily without risking too much dependency on a particular vendor.
+This ensures that you are able to replace the HTTP message or DI container package "relatively" easily without risking too much dependency on a particular vendor.

 ## Conclusion

-I think that Slim does exactly what a microframework should do: routing and dispatching.
+I think that Slim does exactly what a micro framework should do: routing.
 The DI container is optional, but recommended.
 If that's still too much or too magical for you, you can take a look at [nikic/FastRoute](https://github.com/nikic/FastRoute).